Foundation Diet and Health

 Values are too small to be relevant.

-Vegan recipe for potato salad with blackberry shoots:
+Vegan recipe for potato salad with blackberry leaves

 A combination of the following ingredients is suitable as a breakfast tea or home tea: 10 g bitter orange peel, 15 g rose hips, 30 g blackberry leaves and 30 g raspberry leaves.
 3